tommybarral/tommybarral/README.md

 You will find there all projets that i did based on SwiftUI and Flutter.
 Some of projets look basics because there are simple training based on the Framework; while others are real projets.

-I thank you for giving a stars / like.
+I thank you for giving a star / like.

 Vous trouverez ici tous les projets que j'ai réalisé basé sur SwiftUI et Flutter.
 Certains projets sont assez basiques puisque ce sont des entrainements dans le framework correspondant; quant à d'autres, ce sont de réels projets.